WBD: History & Current Information

 WBD Senior Leadership

-Wenda Roycraft – Senior Vice President and Chief Credit Officer
+Wenda Roycraft – Senior Vice President and Corporate Credit Officer

 Jason Monnett – Senior Vice President and Senior Lender